MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Comply-to-the-Regulations.md

 # 1. Introduction
 After the customer finishes the product design, it should consider how to test the product and let it comply to the RF regulations.
 RF conducted or Radiated measurements should pass the regulation limits or requirements for product intended to be sold in regions.
 It is called complying to the regulations or certifications.
 The regulations depend on different regions or countries.
-There are chips/modules, Sub-GHz/2.4GHz solutions in Silabs' production catalog, and there are many protocols related product such as proprietary,Zigbee/thread,BLE, and Z-Wave should be classified.
+There are chips/modules, Sub-GHz/2.4GHz solutions in Silicon Labs' production catalog, and there are many protocols related product such as proprietary,Zigbee/thread,BLE, and Z-Wave should be classified.
 Thus the detail regulatory certifications maybe different from application to application and from country to country.

 # 2. Typical regulatory certification regions
 Silicon Labs has many products such as chips, SiP modules, and PCB modules.
 And the products support main sub-GHz bands(169MHz,434MHz,868MHz and 915MHz) and 2.4GHz frequenc band.
 These different products and frequency bands almost comply to regulations from any region in the world.
 There are many region regulations such as [CE](http://ec.europa.eu/growth/sectors/electrical-engineering/red-directive_fi) (Europe), [FCC](https://www.fcc.gov/)(USA), [ISED](https://www.canada.ca/en/innovation-science-economic-development.html)(Canada), [MIC](http://www.soumu.go.jp/english/)(Japan), [KC](http://eng.kcc.go.kr/user/ehpMain.do)(South Korea) and other regions.